 The design of the curriculum is identical for all of the specialisations.
-Students take seven core courses (4.0 EC each), one seminar (12.0 EC), prepare the master thesis in the course Master Thesis Proposal and complete the programme with the master thesis.
-In the specialisation Econometrics, students may select one elective from a list of six courses.
-In the other three specialisations, all courses are mandatory and no electives are offered.
+Only the set-up of the specialisation Health Economics differs, as this specialisation is offered in collaboration with the Institute of Health Policy & Management (iBMG) of Erasmus University Rotterdam.
+In all of the specialisations, including the exception mentioned, students take five to six core courses (4.0 EC each) and two seminars (10.0 EC or 12.0 EC each).
+Students complete the programme with the master thesis.
+In some of the specialisations the core courses are pre-determined, while in others students may select the courses from a limited list of electives.
 The core courses address the subjects of the specialisation and are meant to teach students the theoretical and methodological knowledge of the specialisation.
-Some of these courses are shared by specialisations, but most of them are specific for one of the specialisations.
-In the core courses, students are especially trained in quantitative skills.
-In the seminars, students apply and integrate the knowledge, they acquired in the courses.
+In some of these courses, students are required to draft papers and give presentations.
+In the seminars, students apply and integrate the knowledge they acquired in the courses.
 These seminars are meant to bridge the gap between theory and practice and to educate students to meet the challenges of the specialisation.
-In these seminars, students work in groups, address problems from the professional practice, often put forward by companies.
-Students are to formulate problem statements, to model the problem, to propose solutions to the problem and to implement these solutions.
-In addition, they are to communicate their findings and considerations orally and in writing.
-In preparation of the master thesis, students draft their thesis proposal in the Master Thesis Proposal course.
-In the master thesis, students are required to show having achieved all the learning outcomes of the programme, writing an individual research paper.
-They may combine the thesis with an internship.
-For the internships, no credits are awarded in the programme.
-The students with whom the panel met during the site visit, expressed being very positive about the contents of the curriculum, describing it as providing a profound training in the specialisation they had chosen and being strongly related to the professional practice.
-Especially the seminars were considered by these students to be very helpful in learning how to address, to reflect on and to discuss practical problems and to present findings and considerations orally and in writing.
+In these seminars, students work in groups, study academic literature, critically assess this literature, discuss their findings, draft reports and give presentations.
+Seminars may prepare students for the master thesis.
+In the master thesis, students are required to show having achieved all the learning outcomes of the programme by writing an individual research paper.
+The students with whom the panel met during the site visit, expressed being very positive about the contents of the curriculum, describing it as providing a profound and broad training in economics.
+Especially the seminars were considered by these students to be very instrumental in learning how to reflect on and how to discuss real-life problems in the specialisation and to present their findings and considerations orally and in writing.